pprotas/notes/software-engineering/algorithms/set-cover-problem.md

 # Set cover problem

 The set cover problem involves finding the smallest subset of [[sets]] that together contain all elements in a universal set.
 In other words, it's about selecting the fewest groups from a collection where each group contains certain elements, so that all items are included at least once.
-It is an example of a problem that can be [[algorithms#Approximation algorithms|approximated]] by a [[algorithms#Greedy algorithms|greedy algorithm]].
+It is an example of a problem that can be [[algorithms#Approximation algorithms|approximated]] by a [[greedy-algorithms|greedy algorithm]].

 That is a mouthful, so let's look at an example.
 Let's say that you have the following collection of sets: